lavollmer/social-network-API/README.md

 ## Description

-This project was to build an API for a social network application.
+This project was to build an API for a social network application where users are able to share their thoughts, and reactions.
+Additionally, they are able to create a user profile, update their profile and add friends as well.
+MongoDB was used as the document database.

 ## Table of Contents